nesteagle/FastAPI-Store-Web-App/README.md

 ## 📖 Project Overview

-This was my summer project between first and second year at UBC Computer Science + Statistics.
-Over a few weeks (mid-June - July 13), I independently learned the technologies from scratch and fully implemented this application.
-Finally, I containerized my application using Docker, and used modern workflows to host my website on Azure Cloud infrastructure.
+This was my summer project between first and second year at UBC Computer Science.
+Over 4 weeks (June 19 - July 13), I independently learned the skills from scratch, fully implemented this application, and deployed using Azure Cloud infrastructure.

 ## 🌐 Live Demo